indigo-dc/oidc-agent/gitbook/provider/hdf.md

 ## Helmholtz Data Federation (HDF)
-HDF does not support dynamic client registration, but there is a preregistered public client (on login.helmholtz.de) so that account configuration generation is as easy as with dynamic client registration.
+HDF does not support dynamic client registration, but there is a preregistered public client so that account configuration generation is as easy as with dynamic client registration.

 ### Quickstart